 The other MCT oil side effect is:

-I would still highly recommend MCTs however because getting and staying fat adapted is extremely important in being able to stick with the Ketogenic Diet long term.
+I would still highly recommend MCTs however because getting and staying keto-adapted is extremely important in being able to stick with the Ketogenic Diet long term.
+The main advantage to take MCT oil after you have become fat-adapted is its ability to curb your appetite.

 Taking MCTs is also a great way to begin and end a fast.

 MCT oil has virtually no taste or smell.
-It can be consumed straight from the bottle or mixed into food or drinks (MCT oil in coffee works great).
+It can be consumed straight from the bottle or mixed into food or drinks.
+MCT oil, keto and bulletproof or keto coffee is a match made in heaven.

 Glucose is the brain’s primary energy source.
 In Alzheimer’s, there’s a pathological decrease in the brain’s ability to use glucose.